gellmr/App472.Solution/README.md

 Double click `App472.Syd.Dev.rdp` ... this will launch `Remote Desktop Connection` which is a windows program.

 Important - Right click to pin the program to your taskbar.
+Now close it again.

-Now Right click again to open a context menu, and launch `Remote Desktop Connection` again...
+Right click it again, to open a context menu... and launch `Remote Desktop Connection` ...

 At the bottom corner of the program is an expanding menu called `Show Options` ...
 Click this.